mdp/rotp/README.markdown

 ## Quick overview of using One Time Passwords on your phone

 * OTP's involve a shared secret, stored both on the phone and the server
-* OTP's can be generated on a phone without internet connectivity(AT&T mode)
+* OTP's can be generated on a phone without internet connectivity (AT&T mode)
-* OTP's should always be used as a second factor of authentication(if your phone is lost, you account is still secured with a password)
+* OTP's should always be used as a second factor of authentication (if your phone is lost, your account is still secured with a password)
-* Google Authenticator allows you to store multiple OTP secrets and provision those using a QR Code(no more typing in the secret)
+* Google Authenticator allows you to store multiple OTP secrets and provision those using a QR Code (no more typing in the secret)

 ## Dependencies